diffusion-playground/redis-integration/README.md

 ![](./images/market-data.png)

-We created a component called [DataFeeder.js](https://github.com/diffusion-playground/redis-integration/blob/master/redis-app/js/services/DataFeeder.js) that connects to the Coinbase REST API and, as it receives updates, it publishes values into the Redis Service in the Data tier.
+We created a [component](./redis-app/js/data-feed/DataFeed.js) that connects to the Coinbase REST API and, as it receives updates, it publishes values into the Redis Service in the Data tier.

 Once the Coinbase data is in Redis, we can visualize it in the app.

-## Data Tier: Redis Pub/Sub
+## 2) Data Tier: Redis Pub/Sub
 ![](./images/redis-server.png)

 We have in place a [Nodejs](./redis-app/js/data-tier/redis-server.js) application.
 This app serves as a passthrough between the data feed and the redis server, and back.

-## Application Tier
+## 3) Application Tier

 ### [Backend App](./redis-app/js/application-tier/BackendApp.js)